In ggcube, standard ggplot2 themes generally influence 3D plots as expected, including adding

 and labels.

-axis.text.z: Styling for z-axis tick labels (inherits fromaxis.text)axis.title.z: Styling for z-axis title (inherits fromaxis.title)axis.text,axis.text: Standard styling withelement_text().
+axis.text.z: Styling for z-axis tick labels (inherits fromaxis.text)axis.title.z: Styling for z-axis title (inherits fromaxis.title)axis.text,axis.title: Standard styling withelement_text().

 Use element_text(margin = margin(...)) to adjust text padding, with left/right